-UPDATED 22APR2017: Cheap lumber meant for framing houses is the least expensive material for building fine woodworking projects of all kinds, and it’s also readily available in many parts of the world.
-Even seasoned woodworkers are often surprised when I tell them that the kind of spruce, pine or fir cheap lumber planks destined for floor frames can also be used for building cabinets, tables and furniture.
+Cheap lumber meant for framing houses is the least expensive source of wood, and some of it also happens to be great for building fine woodworking projects of all kinds.
+Hard to believe?
+Perhaps, but it’s true.
+Even experienced woodworkers are often surprised when I tell them that the kind of spruce, pine or fir cheap lumber planks destined for floor frames can also be used for building cabinets, tables and furniture.
 Many people scoff, but I know it’s possible because I’ve used wood like this since 1999.
 I’m a cabinetmaker, I love hardwoods (especially cherry), but I know from experience that there’s a whole world of cheap lumber that can be turned into spectacular furniture.
-The finely finished, close-grade wood to the left is a typical example.
+The finely finished, close-grade wood you see above is a typical example.
 Click the image for a closer view.
 Selected properly, handled patiently and worked with imagination, you’ll find construction-grade lumber can yield gorgeous results for less money than any other kind of wood you can buy.
 Read on for the five essentials of success . . .

 Cheap Lumber Essential#1: Be Picky